May Irwin: Early life and career

 The sisters proved popular enough to earn regular spots for the ensuing six years, after which 21-year-old May set out on her own.
 She joined Augustin Daly's stock company from 1883 to 1887, where she made her first appearance on the theatrical stage.
 This comedian was known for her improvisation skills.
 An immediate success, she went on to make her London stage debut at Toole's Theatre in August 1884.
 By the age of 25, she was earning $2,500 a week.
 In 1886, her husband of eight years, Frederick W. Keller, died unexpectedly.
 Her sister Flora married New York State Senator Thomas F. Grady.

-By the early 1890s, Irwin had married a second time and developed her career into that of a leading vaudeville performer with an act known at the time as "Coon Shouting", in which she performed African American-influenced songs.
+May Irwin was an anti-suffragist who was quoted in Volume II 1910-1920 of This Fabulous Century Sixty Years of American Life to have said "I am sick to death of this shriek for women's rights.
+It is doing more harm than good among women.
+I wish all women felt as I do; I have more rights now than I can properly attend to."

+The May Irwin Company

+In March 1891 May Irwin resigned from "Russell's Comedians" the touring company that performed City Directory, due to a falling out with management.
+The next year she founded The May Irwin Company, making her possibly the first women in American entertainment industry to produce and control her own entertainment enterprise.

+She still headlined the shows, and the company toured for over a decade, performing in major venues and theatres in New York, Boston, Chicago, SanFrancisco, Pittsburgh, and other cities.

 In the 1895 Broadway show The Widow Jones, she introduced "The Bully Song", which became her signature number.
 The performance also featured a lingering kiss, which was seen by Thomas Edison, who hired Irwin and her co-star John C. Rice to repeat the scene on film.
 In 1896, Edison's Kinetoscope production, The Kiss, became the first screen kiss in cinematic history.

-Her own pieces included " The Widow Jones", " The Swell Miss Fitzswell", "Courted Into Court", "Kate Kip-Buyer", and "Sister Mary".
+Productions included The Widow Jones (1895), ' "The Swell Miss Fitzswell", "Courted Into Court"(1896), "Kate Kip-Buyer"(1898), "Sister Mary"(1899).The Belle of Bridgeport (1900), Mrs. Black Is Back (1903–06), and Getting A Polish (1910), among others.
+Irwin commissioned original works from playwright Glen McDonough, who later wrote the Broadway musical Babes in Toyland(1903).

 The cover of sheet music featuring one of Irwin's songs originally performed in the Broadway musical Courted Into Court.

+In addition to her performing and singing, Irwin also wrote the lyrics to several songs, including "Hot Tamale Alley", with music written by George M. Cohan.